fluxninja/aperture/docs/content/concepts/policy/policy.md

 A [circuit][circuit] in Aperture's policy language represents the signal processing circuit of the control system as an execution graph.
-It captures the decision-making process and describes the actions to be taken based on the current state of the system.
+It captures the process of evaluating the system's current state and describes the actions to be taken based on that evaluation.
 A circuit is made up of nodes, which represent the various components of the control system, including signal processing components, and edges, which represent the flow of signals between the nodes.

 Observability-driven control is an important aspect of Aperture's policy